 - salt and pepper

-- Heat extra virgin olive oil in a skillet over medium-high heat.
-Add half the shallots then fry until light golden brown, 1-2 minutes.
+- Heat extra virgin olive oil in a large skillet over medium-high heat.
+Add half the shallots then fry until golden brown, 2-3 minutes, stirring occasionally.
 Scoop onto a paper towel-lined plate to drain then repeat with remaining shallots.
 Sprinkle with salt then let cool slightly.

 - Add ingredients for Maple Balsamic Vinaigrette together in a jar then shake to combine.
 Pour over salad then toss to coat.
 Add fried shallots then toss to combine, and then serve.

 - I recommend shredding your own brussels sprouts vs buying pre-shredded to make sure you can slice them very, very thin!

 This recipe is courtesy of Iowa Girl Eats, http://iowagirleats.com.